Termination rates: Europe

-Switzerland

-All references to prices in this section are in Swiss Franc

 The termination rates are approximately two or three times higher than in the neighbouring countries Germany and Austria.
 The rates are not yet symmetric.
 At 1 January 2011 they were 8.75 rp/min into the Sunrise and Orange networks, and 7 rp/min into the Swisscom network.

-United Kingdom

 Termination charges in the UK are regulated by Ofcom.
 Maximum rates are set for a variety of number ranges including landline numbers starting 01 and 02, non-geographic numbers starting 03 and mobile numbers starting 071-075 and 077-079.
 The rates do not apply to landline or mobile numbers allocated in the Channel Islands or Isle of Man.
 Termination charges for calls to mobile numbers are reviewed every three years and annual reductions are set for the next three years.
 A separate set of regulations cover non-geographic numbers starting 084, 087, 09 and 118.
 The termination rate for mobile voice calls was set to 0.68 pence per minute in April 2015, down from more than 4 pence per minute in 2011.
 These cuts were in response to a campaign by the public, MPs and businesses (including BT and 3).
 Although fees from termination charges accounted for 14% of the revenue of mobile networks, it was argued that the cuts would allow them to become more competitive and offer cheaper packages to customers.
 From 1 May 2015, the cap on mobile termination rates was extended to cover calls terminating on all UK mobile providers, previously having applied only to the main four mobile providers.
 From 1 April 2017, the cap on mobile termination rates was reduced to 0.49 pence per minute.

 Oceania

-Australia

 Termination rates in Australia are regulated by the Australian Competition & Consumer Commission.
-The Mobile Terminating Access Service (MTAS) has been steadily reduced from 21 cents per minute (AUD) in 2004 to 1.7 cents per minute in 2016.
+The Mobile Terminating Access Service (MTAS) has been steadily reduced from 21 cents per minute (AUD) in 2004 to 1.19 cents per minute from 1 January 2021.